Braid group symmetries of Grassmannian cluster algebras: Introduction

-As a third main result, we prove the Fomin-Pylyavskyy conjectures for~$\Gr(3,9)$, and compute the cluster modular group.
+As a third main result, we prove (most of) the Fomin-Pylyavskyy conjectures in the case of~$\Gr(3,9)$, and give a presentation for the cluster modular group.
 The key point is that the braid group action preserves all relevant notions from web combinatorics, after which we verify the conjecture with a SAGE program \cite{SAGEPackage,SAGE} available as an ancillary file \cite{ArxivFraser}.
-We obtain similar results for $\Gr(4,8)$ (the other Grassmannian of finite mutation type).
+We obtain similar results for $\Gr(4,8)$ (the other $\Gr(k,n)$ of finite mutation type).